jnozzi/cocoadev.com/SiteContent/General/DrawTextLikeInLeopardDock.markdown

 ----

 Just looks like white text with a dark gray outline to me.
-You can set the outline colour attribute on an [[NSAttributedString]]. --GC
+You can set the outline colour attribute on an General/NSAttributedString. --GC

 ----
 Yup, that's it.
 I thank you kindly.